-240 Commonwealth was designed by Chapman and Frazer, architects, and built in 1903-1904, replacing an earlier townhouse on the same site.
+240 Commonwealth was designed by Chapman and Frazer, architects, and built in 1903-1904 by W. A. & H. A Root, masons (William Austin Root and Henry A., Root), replacing an earlier townhouse on the same site.

-Architectural plans — including elevations, piling plans, floor plans, and framing plans — are included in the City of Boston Blueprints Collection in the Boston Public Library’s Arts Department (reference BIN A-81).
+Architectural plans — including elevations, piling plans, floor plans, and framing plans — are included in the City of Boston Blueprints Collection in the Boston City Archives (reference BIN A-81).

 The new house was built as the home of Rollin Heber Allen and his wife, Sarah Bartlett (Spencer) Allen.
-They previously had lived at 179 Newbury.
-Rollin Allen is shown as the owner of 240 Commonwealth on the original building permit application, dated October 13, 1903, and Sarah B. Allen is shown as the owner on the 1908, 1917, and 1928 Bromley maps.
+Sarah Allen purchased the original house at 240 Commonwealth on June 4, 1903, and it was razed soon thereafter.
+Rollin Allen is shown as the owner on the original building permit application for the new house, dated October 13, 1903.

-The Allens’ two children, Herbert Spencer Allen, a lawyer, and Ruth Allen, lived with them.
-Herbert Allen married in May of 1920 to Katherine (Kathryn) E. Sheehan; after their marriage, they lived at 240 Commonwealth with his parents and sister.
+Herbert Allen, a lawyer, married in May of 1920 to Katherine (Kathryn) E. Sheehan; after their marriage, they lived at 240 Commonwealth with his parents and sister.

 Rollin Allen died in October of 1925.